aleremfer/cultural-disambiguation-lab/README.md

 The core idea is to build a **small, explainable system** based on:

-* symbolic representations (EDN / data structures)
+- symbolic representations (EDN / data structures)
-* explicit disambiguation rules
+- explicit disambiguation rules
-* controlled example sets
+- controlled example sets

-Rather than asking:
+Instead of asking:

 > “What is the most likely meaning?”

-We ask:
+we ask:

 > “What are the possible meanings, and how do we justify selecting one?”